PASSIONLab/CombBLAS/FAQ.md

 B.ReadDistribute(Bname, 0, false, true); // nonum=false: the file has numerical values (i.e., not a pattern only matrix), pario=true: file to be read in parallel
 ```

-## How can I convert a text file into binary so I read it faster?
+## How can I convert a text file into binary so I read it faster later?
 You can use the Mtx2Bin example if you have a matrix market text input.
 Otherwise, you can create your own converter in just a few lines using the examples in the previous questions.